fishcus/KAP-manual/en/query/operator_function/function/intersect_function.en.md

 - Query Example 1

   Fact table `KYLIN_SALES_TEST` simulates the online transaction data.
 And data type of `SELLER_ID` column is `integer`.
-The following query can return the percentile of sellers who are trading day by day during 2012.01.01 to 2012.01.03.
+The following query can return the ids of sellers who are trading day by day during 2012.01.01 to 2012.01.03.

   ```SQL
   select LSTG_FORMAT_NAME,